richardmedyanto/richardmedyanto.github.io/content/page/cv/index.md

 * GPA: 4.24/4.30, ranked 7th out of 114 students in the fall semester of 2024.
 * Research assistant at the [Integrated Optoelectronic Devices (IOED) Lab](https://cc.ee.ntu.edu.tw/~ioedlab/) under Professor Chao-Hsin Wu (吳肇欣教授)
 * Research interests include heterojunction bipolar transistor (HBT) and light-emitting transistor (LET).
 Engaged in device processing and characterization, as well as simulation and design.
-* Executive Committe of [IEEE NTU Student Branch](https://sites.google.com/view/ieeentusb/) as Webmaster.
+* Executive Committee of [IEEE NTU Student Branch](https://sites.google.com/view/ieeentusb/) as Webmaster.
 Responsibilities include website and social media management and working with other officers in organizing activities such as seminars.

 ### Bachelor of Science: BINUS ASO School of Engineering, Indonesia
 Automotive & Robotics Engineering Program, 2019-2023